SleepFoundation readers save $200 on a DreamCloud mattress + get $399 in free accessories

 Mattress Layers: Mattresses consist of layers that serve different purposes.
 Three types of layers are most common.
 The comfort layer usually relieves pressure, the transition layer blocks the sleeper from interacting with the firm core, and the support layer prevents excessive sinkage.
 Additional layers are likely to add to the cost of the mattress, particularly if they contain proprietary materials and/or increase the mattress profile.

 Density: This is the measurement of the pounds per cubic foot (PCF) of foam.
 Dense foam layers generally increase the price of a mattress and enhance its motion isolation, durability, and contouring.
 Lower-density options tend to be more affordable, responsive, and breathable, but they may also be less durable.

 Proprietary Technology: Some manufacturers use special technology to set their models apart.
 Proprietary materials are often engineered with specific goals, like enhancing the temperature control, adding bounce, or providing more pressure relief.
 These features generally make a mattress more expensive, but they can be an attractive selling point for some customers.

 After you place an order, most mattress companies will take a few days to process it and send it out for shipment.
 Some direct-to-consumer companies only produce a mattress after it is ordered, so this may take a little longer depending on customer demand.
-Bed-in-a-box mattresses ship compressed and vacuum-sealed in a box.
+Mattress-in-a-box models ship compressed and vacuum-sealed in a box.
 Upon receiving the package, customers will need to move it into their home, unbox it, and allow the mattress to decompress.